 1. Emotional stability

 You’ve signed a legal document or recited vows before a priest, or both.
-And somewhere, your heart is at peace because now you know you’re going to be together forever.
-Yes, you’ve heard all about the divorce statistics, but that’s okay.
-You’re married now, and there’s a wonderful finality to it.
+And somewhere your heart is at peace because now you know you’re going to be together forever.
+Yes, you’ve heard all about the divorce statistics and the hardship of life after divorce, but for now, you don’t need to feel so bothered about those ‘what if’ situations.
+You’re married and there’s a wonderful finality to it.
+When asked, “Is it worth getting married?”, you can say with certainty that it is indeed.

 “Honestly, I’d just had so many bad relationships and breakups, I think it was a relief to marry my husband,” says Jenny.
-“I didn’t want to date anymore, or think about what a relationship meant, or if we were getting serious?
+“I didn’t want to date anymore or think about what a relationship meant, or if we were getting serious.
 I just wanted certainty, and to not have to overthink love anymore.
 To me, marriage is like the sweatpants of relationships, where you can be totally comfortable.
-And I was ready for sweatpants.”
+And I was ready for my comfy sweatpants days cozying up at home with my newly wedded hubby without worrying about a thing in the world.”

 2. Financial stability